 How much money can I make as an affiliate marketer?

 It depends on how you work on this.
 How much effort you put in and how much traffic that you can direct and convert.
 There is virtually no limit to this.
 Professional affiliate marketers do earns 6-7 figures a month with multiple products promoted.

 But one thing, don’t get me wrong, you won’t be starting today and directly earning 6-7 figures.
 There are works and efforts to put in before you see the money.
-And, many people often leaves before getting any success.
+And, many people often leave before getting any success.
 So, How To Start Affiliate Marketing and build a successful online business?

 How to Start Affiliate Marketing for Beginners.

 Let’s be honest: if you’re starting a blog today, you’re facing a ton of competition.
 Thousands of blogs are created daily, and in fact, to create a blog only takes less than an hour.
 To break through, you need to niche down.
 To be very specific in a certain niche and be the authority in it.

 Choose a topic that focuses on a specific category.
 For example, the topic of “health” is an enormous category.
 Rather than tackling that, try something more specific, like diet and keto diet.
 Keeping your topics tight can help you build a more focused audience and potentially help in your SEO ranking.

 Now, if you’re going to be the main content creator, choose something you’re interested in.
 Many affiliate sites die due to a lack of consistency.
 So at the very least, if you’re passionate about a topic, you’ll find it much easier to press on when the going gets tough.
 You’ll need to have a new post at least every 2 days.
 If you’re not passionate about the topics, it is very hard to post consistently.